phronmophobic/clj-graphviz/README.md

 A high level wrapper for rendering graphs can be found at `com.phronemophobic.clj-graphviz/render-graph`.

-For direct access to gvc and cgraph, check out the `com.phronemophobic.clj-graphviz.raw.gvc` and `com.phronemophobic.clj-graphviz.raw.cgraph` namespaces.
+For direct access to gvc and cgraph, check out the `com.phronemophobic.clj-graphviz.raw`.

 Built with [clong](https://github.com/phronmophobic/clong).